remarshal-project/remarshal/README.md

 Remarshal provides the command-line command `remarshal` as well as the short commands
 <code>{cbor,json,msgpack,toml,yaml}2<wbr>{cbor,json,msgpack,toml,yaml}</code>.
-You can use the commands
+You can use these commands
 to convert between formats,
 reformat,
 and detect errors.